ipatalas/vscode-postfix-ts/README.md

 ### Template body

 Template body defines how will the expression before the cursor be replaced.
+Body can be defined either as single string or array of strings.
+If it's an array then strings will be joined with a newline character.
 It supports standard Visual Studio Code [Snippet syntax](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_snippet-syntax).
 There is also one special placeholder that can be used: